Serenella97325/connectivity-hackathon-serenAiGrid/README.md

 ---

-## System Flow
+## System Flow ⚙️

 ### Data Input
 - **Network:** Real-time data on network status, bandwidth usage, and congestion.
 - **Health:** Priority requests for telemedicine or emergencies.

 ### Processing
-- AI evaluates the input data and redistributes network resources dynamically.
+- Evaluation of input data the input data and redistributes network resources dynamically.
 - LLM generates clear, understandable documentation regarding these decisions.

 ### Output
-- **Notifications:** Real-time updates via a dashboard.
+- **Notifications:** Real-time updates via a dashboard (future prop).
 - **Reports:** Storage of structured and unstructured reports for future use.

 ---

-## Modules Overview
+## Modules Overview 🔍

-### 1. Data Collection (Network Data Simulation)
+### 1. Data Collection (Network Data Simulation) 🌐

 The module `serenaigrid-network-data-module` handles the simulation of network data by registering and monitoring networks (LAN or WAN).